 Donlin used the procedures for aggregate handling and storage piles in Section 13.2.4 of AP-42 to estimate the quantity of dust emissions generated from loading and unloading operations.
 This procedure requires the use of a mean wind speed, rather than the fastest-mile wind speed.
 Donlin used the hourly wind-speeds from their meteorological data for this calculation.

-Donlin’s did not take credit in their PM modeling assessments for dust control at the Tailings Beach.
+Donlin did not take credit in their PM modeling assessments for dust control at the Tailings Beach.
 However, they reduced the fugitive dust emissions from all unpaved roadways by 90-percent, based on the control methods described in their Fugitive Dust Control Plan, provided as Appendix E to their 29 October, 2021 PSD permit application.
 The Department is, therefore, including enforceable terms and conditions requiring Donlin to comply with the methods described in their Fugitive Dust Control Plan to protect the PM AAAQS/increments.

 Short-term Emissions Assumptions